-On non-access controlled highways, when the proposed signing is located on the designer's proposed layout sheets or on the designer's pavement marking sheets, the Design Traffic Engineering Section, Signing Office will no longer be responsible for applying the proposed signing to these sheets.
+On non-access controlled highways, when the proposed signing is located on the designer's proposed layout sheets or on the designer's pavement marking sheets, the ITS, Traffic, and Standards Office will not be responsible for applying the proposed signing to these sheets.

-A marked-up set of prints will be sent to the TDOT Design Manager in charge of the project for their review of the proposed signing.
-The designer of the project will then be responsible for putting the proposed signing on their sheets.
+The ITS, Traffic, and Standards Office will provide a marked-up set of the plans to the TDOT Design Manager for their review of the proposed signing.
+The designer will then be responsible for placing the proposed signing on the appropriate sheets.
 An updated "Signing Cell Library" will be furnished if needed.

-The Design Traffic Engineering Section, Signing Office will still furnish the sign schedule sheets, quantities, recommended standard drawings and general notes for the proposed signing plan.
+The ITS, Traffic, and Standards Office will furnish the sign schedule sheets, quantities, recommended standard drawings and general notes for the proposed signing plan.